discoveryjs/scan-fs/README.md

 - **basedir**

-  Type: `String`
+  Type: `string`
   Default: `process.cwd()`

   Base directory to scan.
+All the paths in a result are relative to `basedir`.

 - **include**

-  Type: `String`, `Array.<String>` or `null`
+  Type: `string`, `string[]` or `null`
   Default: `null`

-  A list of directories relative to `basedir`.
-When used, a scanned file path must starts with one of an directories in the list.
-It's like a white list of paths.
+  A list of directories to scan, relative to `basedir`.
+When used, a scanned file path must start with one of the directories from the list.
 In case when the same path is used in `include` and `exclude`, `include` has priority over `exclude` (i.e. `include` wins).

 - **exclude**

-  Type: `String`, `Array.<String>` or `null`
+  Type: `string`, `string[]` or `null`
   Default: `null`

-  A list of directories relative to `basedir`.
-When used, a scanned file path must not starts with any of directories in the list.
-It's like a black list of paths.
+  A list of directories to avoid scan, relative to `basedir`.
+When used, a scanned file path must not start with any of the directories from the list.

-  > NOTE: `.git` and `node_modules` paths are including to `exclude` implicitly.
-To include them into scan just add required paths in `include`.

 - **rules**

-  Type: `Rule` or `Array.<Rule>`
+  Type: `Rule` or `Rule[]`
   Default: `[{}]`

-  Rules define which files should be added to a result and how to process them.
+  `rules` defines which files should be added to a result and how to process them.
 When not set no any file will be matched.
-A first rule that can be applied wins, so other rules are ignoring.
+A first rule that can be applied wins, so other rules are skipping.

 - **onError**